plone/plone.app.testing/README.txt

 Compatibility
 -------------

-``plone.app.testing`` works with Plone 4 and Zope 2.12.
-It may work with newer versions.
+``plone.app.testing`` 4.x works with Plone 4 and Zope 2.12.
+It may work with
+newer versions.
 It will not work with earlier versions.
+Use ``plone.app.testing`` 3.x for Plone 3 and Zope 2.10.

 Installation and usage
 ======================